 Pei-Yun Chen – BA Joint Honours Linguistics and German

-Pei-Yun Chen, also called Pe-Ko is 18 years old and from Taiwan.
+Pei-Yun Chen, also called Pe-Ko is from Taiwan.

 With great professionals in the field of languages and linguistics, I have been able to develop a strong passion as I kept discovering more things I enjoy to do.